 The Arts and Crafts Movement of the early 1900s brought with it a removal of the ornate and busy style of the Victorian era, and a focus on function and solid craftsmanship.
 The Westport chair was comfortable, durable, and functional, much like Amish furniture.
 As the chair gained appeal, it became known as the Adirondack chair for its widespread use in the Adirondack mountain region.
 The Amish Pine Wood Fan Back Garden Chair offers all the traditional features of the Adirondack for you to enjoy.

 New versions of the Adirondack chair have emerged over time.
-Chair backs are often made with three to seven slats of wood, as featured here in the Amish Cedar Wood Fan Back Adirondack Chair, instead of the single plank of the Westport Chair.
+Chair backs are often made with three to seven slats of wood, instead of the single plank of the Westport Chair.

 Original Westport chairs were made of hemlock wood, today they are often made of pine like the Amish Pine Folding Adirondack Chair with Optional Ottoman.